 There are a couple of things you’ll want to consider when you’re trying to think of a good design for your dream garden.

 When you’re thinking of a garden for your yard, try to dream as big as possible.
-Start to consider some of the different textures and colors that you’ll want to be incorporating into your garden.
+Start to consider some of the different textures and colors that you’ll want to be incorporating into your garden, like interlocking a walkway or interlocking driveway.
 Think about the different plants and shrubs that you’ll put in it and in what design.
 The better your vision is, the better you’ll be able to think of ways to fulfill it once you get started.

 As you’re planning the vision for your garden in your mind, look at as many other gardens as you can.
 Consider sifting through gardening magazines or photos online to see what piques your interest.
 Some common gardening ideas you’ll want to think about are: